plugwise/python-plugwise/.github/ISSUE_TEMPLATE/feature_request.md

  - Installed through [e.g. 'HACS', 'Core' or manual custom_component]

 **Smile (please complete the following information):**
- - Sort of Smile: [e.g. Adam/Anna/P1]
+ - Sort of Smile, Strech or used product: [e.g. Adam/Anna/P1/Stretch/Stick (Circle/Stealth/etc.)]
  - Firmware: [check through the app or the integrations page in Home Assistant]
  - Setup: [what additional components do you have such as Anna, Lisa, Koen, Floor, Tom, etc. - what kind of auxiliary devices as boilers/heaters/heat-exchangers]